AmazingTaiwo/BAN6420_M3/README.md

 	-	Allows registering, suspending, and reactivating a policyholder.
 	-	Manages enrolling in products and displaying account details.
 b.
 Product
-c. ggg
 	To manage product life cycles, from creation to removal and reactivation, and provides a way to update the details of products as needed.
 	-	Handles creating insurance products.
 	-	To manage the status of a product (active or inactive).
 	-	The "remove_product()" method deactivates the product.
 c.
 Payment
 	To manage policyholder accounts, processing payments, applying penalties, and handling product statuses accordingly.
 	-	Handles processing payments.
 	-	Associates payments with specific policyholders and products.
 	-	Likely updates the policyholder’s balance when a payment is made.
 2. Import Statements from class files
 	The import statements was used to bring in the classes "Policyholder", "Product", and "Payment" from class module files created in step 1.

 3. Product Management
 	Three "Product" objects are created, each representing an insurance product:
 	-	"product1" is Health Insurance with a price of 150.
 	-	"product2" is Car Insurance with a price of 200.
 	-	"product3" is House Insurance with a price of 500.
  	-	The "Product" class is expected to accept an ID, name, and price for each product.
 4. Policyholder Class
 Three "Policyholder" objects are created, each representing a different person:
 	-	"Policyholder1" is Jark Clark with ID 401.